-- Typically this unit is assessed in the following ways: (1) indigenous (Australian), rural and remote oral health written examination and (2) Indigenous (Australian), rural and remote oral health assignment.
+- Indicative assessments in this unit are as follows: (1) australian Indigenous, rural and remote oral health written examination and (2) australian Indigenous, rural and remote oral health assignment.
 Further information is available in the unit outline.

 Supplementary assessment is available for students currently enrolled in the unit who obtain a mark of 45 to 49 overall and a mark of at least 45 in any Failed Component(s).

 - Unit rules

 - DENT5305 Special Needs Dentistry and Orofacial Pain;

 DENT5306 Introduction to Dental Practice, Maxillofacial Infections and Trauma;

 DENT5308 Child and Adolescent Comprehensive Oral Care 2 and Research